nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.2.1 Adding a friend: `add`

 Adds a person to your TimetaBRO friend list.
+Use it to keep track of the schedules and details of your closest friends or even new acquaintances.
 Watch as your list grows!

 Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS b/BIRTHDAY [t/TAG]...​`